INNERGAMESCEO/Extra-C-functions/README.md

         if (f1 == NULL) {
             error("Failed to open file for writing");
         }

         printf("What do you want to write to the file?: %s\n", filename);
         char line[256];
         while (fgets(line, sizeof(line), stdin) != NULL) {
-            if (strcmp(line, "exit\n") == 0) break; // Exit on 'exit'
+            if (strcmp(line, "exit\n") == 0) break;
             fputs(line, f1);
         }
         fclose(f1);
     }
 }
-Compile with (MinGW only):
+🛠️ Compilation
+🧪 Note: This is for Windows using MinGW.

+To compile an executable using this library:

+bash
+Copy
+Edit
 gcc main.c -L. -lfunct -o example.exe
-Make sure you are in the directory with the .a and the .dll file before you run this.
+Make sure you have funct.dll and libfunct.a in the same directory.

+Place functions.h where your main.c can include it.

+📁 Example Directory Layout
+bash
+Copy
+Edit
+/project-folder
+├── main.c
+├── functions.h
+├── funct.dll
+├── libfunct.a
+├── example.exe